XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 > "These T-Dolls are obtainable through Auto-Battles as well."
 Hmm...
 I wonder.
 Note however that 1 auto-battle is equivalent to 1 roll for the doll.

+### After winning a combat mission with my Coalition team, I noticed that they have no ammo and rations in them.
+Where did my resources go?

+> Back to the pool.
+They even tell you this in the resupply screen.

 ## Check